Skip to main content

 What often gets overlooked is the psychological impact.
 After a fall — or even a near-miss — many older adults develop a fear of falling that makes them move less.
 Less movement leads to further weakness and deconditioning, which increases fall risk even more.
 This is sometimes called the "falls cycle," and breaking it requires addressing both the physical and environmental causes together.

-If your parent is "furniture surfing" (holding onto walls and chairs to get around), hesitating on stairs, shuffling their feet, or simply saying they feel unsteady, these are warning signs that a falls risk assessment at home could help — before a serious injury occurs.
+If you or someone close to you is "furniture surfing" (holding onto walls and chairs to get around), hesitating on stairs, shuffling, or feeling unsteady, these are warning signs that a falls risk assessment at home could help — before a serious injury occurs.

 How Our Team Helps with Falls Prevention at Home

-Our physiotherapists focus on the physical causes of falling, while our occupational therapists take a holistic view of the home environment, daily routines, and the specific barriers that prevent your parent from moving safely.
+Our physiotherapists focus on the physical causes of falling, while our occupational therapists take a holistic view of the home environment, daily routines, and the specific barriers to moving safely.
 Together, we address the full picture to reduce fall risk effectively.

 Physiotherapy